oscott/manifest/@YourCollection.md

 <br>

 > Alternatively, use the wall below.
-We will photograph it and add it to `@YourCollection`
+Hopefully someone will photograph it and add it to `@YourCollection`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2Mjk4MjIzNiw3OTczMTgwXX0=
+eyJoaXN0b3J5IjpbLTQzNDgxOTI3NCw3OTczMTgwXX0=
 -->